 Safety Precautions During Installation

-- When deciding where to install the stove, you must think about clearance of the stove to combustibles and shielding.
-You need to make sure the clearances are respected and the proper shielding is being used.
+- When deciding where to install the stove, you need to make sure that the clearances are respected and that proper shielding is used if necessary.
 We offer different wall mounts that can reduce the clearance of the stove to combustibles, which saves precious square footage.
 We also offer side shields which protect lateral surfaces to the stove.

-- All wall mounts come with side guards to prevent spilling of heat onto the surface it is mounted to.
-It also comes with a telescopic flue shield which offers 37” of flue protection.
+- All wall mounts come with side guards to prevent the spilling of heat onto the surfaces they are mounted to.
+They also comes with a telescopic flue shield which offers 37” of flue protection when fully extended.

 - We offer flue shield extensions for the run of pipe that is not protected by the flue shield that comes with the wall mount.
-And the flue shield extensions’ are required when wall mounting the stove and you have more than 37” of pipe going up your wall.
+The flue shield extensions are required when wall mounting the stove and you have more than 37” of pipe going up your wall.

 Precautions to Consider for Exiting the Pipe